 Bellator debuted in 2009 with ESPN Deportes and then ran season two and three on Fox Sports Net in 2010.
 This past April, Bellator left the land of tape-delay when the Chicago-based company signed on with MTV 2.

-Whether or not Bellator finds itself on Spike TV, the promotion, now around 10 months into its three-year deal with MTV Networks, is very happy with its current situation, consistently putting up solid numbers
+Whether or not Bellator finds itself on Spike TV, the promotion, now around 10 months into its three-year deal with MTV Networks, is very happy with its current situation, consistently putting up solid numbers for MTV 2.

 "What happens in the future will ultimately happen in the future wherever it goes, but boy, have we been happy in our place with MTV2, what's going on and the building out of stronger ratings and bigger numbers and the expansion of the demo," he says.
 "It's just been awesome."